19 dead in Siberia after bus plunges onto frozen river

 Another 22 people were injured in the Sunday accident, Russian news agencies cited the Emergencies Ministry as saying.

-Initial investigation indicates that a front wheel on the bus failed as it was crossing a bridge over the Kuenga River about 3,100 miles east of Moscow.
+Initial investigation indicates that a front wheel on the bus failed as it was crossing a bridge over the Kuenga River about 4,900 kilometers (3,100 miles) east of Moscow.

 The coach-style bus landed upside down on the ice, collapsing the passenger compartment.